oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-27-result-object.md

 If the analysis target and the result file are the same, the `analysisTarget` property **SHOULD** be absent.

-> EXAMPLE: In this example, the tool’s analysis target was the file mouse.c.
+> EXAMPLE 1: In this example, the tool’s analysis target was the file mouse.c.
 During the scan, the tool detected a result in the included file mouse.h.
 >
 > ```json
 > {                                 # A result object (§3.27).